#Reading in Console Input in Golang

 Conclusion

 As you can see there are numerous ways to do this and the best solution depends on your particular needs.
-If you are only needing single character input then use ReadRune() or if you are wanting to read in full new line delimited sentences then ReadString is the way to go.
+For most modern Go programs, bufio.Scanner is the recommended approach as it’s idiomatic, handles line splitting automatically, and provides proper error handling.
+If you only need single character input, use ReadRune().
+For simple structured input, the fmt.Scan functions are convenient.
+If you are wanting to read in full new line delimited sentences with more control, bufio.Reader.ReadString() is still available.

 I hope you found this tutorial useful and if you have any further questions then please let me know in the comments section below!